-Current Washington State legislation allows high school juniors and seniors to attend their local public community and technical colleges (including a few universities) and earn high school and college credits simultaneously.
-Students accessing Running Start do not have to pay college tuition; however, college fees, class/lab fees, books, and transportation are the responsibility of the student.
-(Qualified low-income students may be eligible for fee waiver and access to textbook loan library.)

-Students may take any classes at the college for which they qualify.
-Students can attend college classes full-time or they may take classes part-time at both their high school and the college.
-Close coordination with the high school is essential in order to be sure that college courses meet district requirements for high school graduation.

-Students participating in Running Start are permitted a total of 1.2 full-time equivalent (FTE) shared between the college and the high school.
-Students wishing to take additional credits above their 1.2 FTE eligibility will be charged regular tuition for each college credit above the limit.
-Contact the student's high school counselor for more information.
+Current Washington State legislation allows high school juniors and seniors to attend their local community college or public technical school and earn high school credits and college credits at the same time.
+The tuition for Running Start students is paid by the student's high school.
+Students may take any classes at the community college for which they qualify.
+A high school student could attend the community college full time as a Running Start student, or they may become a dual student and take classes at both their high school and the community college.
+Close coordination with the high school is essential in order to be sure that community college courses meet district requirements for high school graduation.
+College fees, class/lab fees, books, and transportation are the responsibility of the student.
+(Qualified low-income students may be eligible for fee waivers and access to textbook loan library.)
+Students participating in Running Start are permitted a total of 1.2 FTE worth of classes shared between Olympic College and the high school.
+Students wishing to take additional credits will be charged full tuition rates for any coursework over 1.2 FTE.

-Are other college-high school programs besides Running Start eligible to receive a high school diploma?
-No, based on one of the three qualifiers for a high school diploma in SHB 1758, only Running Start students are eligible for receiving the high school diploma once they graduate with an Associate Degree.
+Can other College-High School Programs, besides Running Start, issue a high school diploma?
+No, based on one of the three qualifiers for a high school diploma in the new law of SHB 1758, only Running Start students are eligible to receive the high school diploma once they graduate with an Associate Degree-regardless of age.
 All others must wait until they are 21 years old to request the high school diploma.
+Students new to the program must meet with their counselor prior to each quarter.
+Running Start students are required to complete the High School and Beyond Portfolio.
+See your Counselor /Career Coordinator for more information.